Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 * list element with functor item
 {:toc}

+The following NMAP cheat sheet aims to explain what Nmap is, what it does, and how to use it by providing NMAP command examples in a cheat sheet style documentation format.

+## What is Nmap?

 **Nmap** (network mapper), the god of port scanners used for network discovery and the basis for most security enumeration during the initial stages of a [penetration test](/blog/penetration-testing-tools-cheat-sheet/).
 The tool was written and maintained by Fyodor AKA Gordon Lyon.

 [Nmap](http://nmap.org) displays exposed services on a target machine along with other useful information such as the verion and OS detection.